Logo Confusion Everywhere? Let's Break Down the Different Styles

 The Origins: How Logo Styles Evolved

 The concept of visual brand identification dates back to ancient civilizations.
-Egyptian hieroglyphs, Roman coins, and medieval coats of arms all served as early forms of brand identification—essentially the ancestors of modern logos.
+Egyptian hieroglyphs, Roman coins, and medieval coats of arms all served as early forms of brand identification — the ancestors of modern logos.

 Mass production created the need for product differentiation.
 Companies began developing distinctive marks to distinguish their goods from competitors, leading to the first registered trademarks.